 - TPG: 2-4 day wait for payment before the 2-30 day upgrade happens.
 TPG should mention 4-30 days installation.
 How does it take 4 days (2 business days + 2 weekend days) to verify payment in 2018?
 I can run payment in seconds with Stripe.

-- I had to reset the routes factory settings when WiFi stopped allowing new devies and some connected devices form using WiFi.
+- I had to reset the routes factory settings when WiFi stopped allowing new devices and some connected devices form using WiFi.

 - TPG: New router has a 2A power supply (router has little vents for cooling compared to my 0.85 amp TPLink ADSL2 router (that had awesome cooling)).
-Update router has been stable, no heat issues yet.
-This was a problem, I had to solve this with an external fan etc.
+I had to solve t by e heat issue (voiding the warranty).

 - NBN: Communication between Retailer and NBN could be better.